Ram-N/generative_art/kolams/README.md

 - Generate Junctions
 - JJ Connects

+## Things to work on
+- Given a (posx, posy) get the dot object
+- Given a px, py, get the dot's cover pattern
+- Given a px, py get dot's neighborhood pattern.
+(Neighbor posx, posy.. or None.
+The directions of neighbors would be N, E, S, W or NW, NE, SE, SW)

 ### Common Utilities
 1. For the Grid, I use the same class/files as in Chess_Art (`grid.py`)
 2. For finer grid near the dots, I use fine-grid based on what I did in `generative fonts.` finer grid.py